Litavets/Lem_in/README.md

 ```
 --help : to read the manual
 --flow-one : generates an ant farm with distinctive path and [1] ant in it
---flow-ten : generates an ant farm with distinctive path and approximately [10] ants in it
+--flow-ten : generates an ant farm with a distinctive path and approximately [10] ants in it
---flow-thousand : generates an ant farm with distinctive path and approximately [100] ants in it
+--flow-thousand : generates an ant farm with a distinctive path and approximately [100] ants in it
 --big : generates a big map (approximately [1000] rooms) to test the time complexity
 --big-superposition : generates a big map with overlapping paths
 ```